PennyLaneAI/pennylane/README.md

 We also have a [PennyLane discussion forum](https://discuss.pennylane.ai)—come join the community and chat with the PennyLane team.

-We are committed to providing a friendly, safe, and welcoming environment for all.
+Note that we are committed to providing a friendly, safe, and welcoming environment for all.
 Please read and respect the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## Authors